 From Tragedy to Twist of Fate

-Three Maricopa County sherriff’s deputies were the first to arrive.
+Three Maricopa County sherrif’s deputies were the first to arrive.
 One of them was an EMT and began to stabilize Mia and treat her for shock.
 Once the helicopter arrived, Mia was airlifted to Maricopa County Medical Center.

 Within 10 minutes, Mia was in an ambulance on her way to the Phoenix Children’s Level 1 Trauma Center.
 When they arrived, Angela says 20 to 30 people were waiting for them.
 “It was amazing, amazing, amazing,” says Angela.
 “There were doctors, nurses, even the child life staff waiting for us.
 From the moment we got there, it was like Mia was the only patient.”

-The trauma center had only been open for four days, and Mia was the first level 1 patient – the most severely injured – and the first to be taken straight to the operating room.
+The trauma center had only been open for four days, and Mia was the first Level 1 patient – the most severely injured – and the first to be taken straight to the operating room.
 “I think it really speaks to the planning of everyone involved with the trauma center,” says Zoldos.
 “The system was up and running and able to take on an extremely intricate and complicated case right out of the gate.”

-The first step was for Phoenix Children’s orthopaedic surgeon, Dr. Greg White, to reattach the bone and rebuild her ankle.
+The first step was for Phoenix Children’s orthopedic surgeon, Dr. Greg White, to reattach the bone and rebuild her ankle.
 Zoldos would then reattach the arteries and veins one by one to reestablish circulation.

 Besides the work of the surgeons, Angela says the staff was with Mia every step of the way.
 “The nurses and child life staff would go out of their way to do stuff for Mia.
 Our time there was a good as it could possibly be, from the therapy dogs, music therapy, the food in the cafeteria, even the coffee cart that came around each morning.
 There was never a time when we thought, ‘when can we leave this place."

 Mia and her family had prepared themselves for a two to three month stay in the PICU.
 To everyone’s astonishment, Mia was ready to leave in just two weeks.
 She would still spend months recovering at home and would need physical therapy.
-But she was returning home just the way she had left – something that no one who saw her foot that day would have predicted.
+But she was returning home just the way she had left – something no one who saw her foot that day would have predicted.

 Mia has full function of her foot, but has to be careful about not putting too much pressure on it until she regains all of the feeling back – a process that could take a few years while the nerves regain function.
 She says it “felt weird” to put a shoe on for the first time, and admits that she’s still a little self-conscious about her ankle that doesn’t look completely normal.